Recovery Loan Scheme (RLS)

 Will I be required to provide a personal guarantee?

 Lenders are allowed to take personal guarantees for facilities of all sizes, if taking a personal guarantee is part of their typical lending practice.
 Lenders cannot take your principal private residence as security.
+A worked example to show what this means in practice:

 • Business borrows £1 million facility with a £100,000 personal guarantee